ckan/ckan/doc/maintaining/installing/install-using-docker.rst

    The released version of Docker is 1.2 as at this writing, this is compatible with `boot2docker`_

 .. important::
-   The CKAN container supports and enables the datastore & datapusher by default The Postgres container supports and configures PostGIS on the ckan database but the spatial extention is not enabled by default
+   The CKAN container supports and enables the datastore & datapusher by default.
+   The Postgres container supports and configures PostGIS on the ckan database but the spatial extention is not enabled by default

 .. note::